Guinness launches agriculture programme to cut carbon footprint of pints

 Involving 40 Irish barley farms in the first phase, the pilot programme will focus on regenerative agriculture practices.

-The initiative has been endorsed by the Irish Government, with the country’s agriculture minister hailing its potential.
+The initiative has been endorsed by the Irish Government, with the country’s agriculture minister welcoming its potential.

 As well as the participating farmers, Guinness has assembled a network of partners to design and roll out the pilot.